Undergraduate Graduation and Transfer-out Rate

 What is a graduation rate and what is a transfer-out rate?

 Federal regulations specify how to calculate the graduation and transfer rates.
-The rates come from a study of Minnesota State Mankato students who started at the university in the fall of 2018.
+The rates come from a study of Minnesota State Mankato students who started at the university in the fall of 2019.
 The study includes all first-time students who enrolled full-time that fall and were seeking to earn a degree at the university.
 The graduation rate is the percentage of these students who graduated from Minnesota State Mankato within six years.
-The transfer-out rate is the percentage of these students who did not graduate from Minnesota State Mankato, but instead transferred to another college or university within six years.
+The transfer-out rate is the percentage of these students who did not graduate from the university, but instead transferred to another college or university within six years.

 What do I need to know about these rates?

 These rates do not report on all students at Minnesota State Mankato.
-The 2,365 first-time, full-time students in the study were 19 percent of all undergraduate students enrolled in fall of 2018.
+The 2,363 first-time, full-time students in the study were 18 percent of all undergraduate students enrolled in Fall 2019.

 What are the graduation and transfer-out rates for Minnesota State University, Mankato students and how do they compare to rates for other universities?

-- The graduation rate for Minnesota State Mankato was 54 percent.
+- The graduation rate for Minnesota State University, Mankato was 56 percent.

-- The transfer-out rate for Minnesota State Mankato was 29 percent.
+- The transfer-out rate for Minnesota State University, Mankato was 28 percent.

 Why don’t more Minnesota State University, Mankato students graduate or transfer in six years?